Godwin Emefiele: Early life and education

 Godwin Emefiele was born in present day Lagos State, Nigeria on 4 August 1961.
 He is a native of Agbor, Delta State, Nigeria.
 He attended Ansarudin Primary School and Maryland Comprehensive Secondary both in Lagos, before proceeding to the University of Nigeria Nsukka (UNN) for his tertiary education.
 He obtained a Bachelor’s Degree in Banking and Finance, finishing as one of the top students in his class, in 1984.
 Soon after his National Youth Service, he returned to UNN for a Masters Degree in Finance, which he obtained in 1986.
 He is also an alumnus of Executive Education at Stanford University, Harvard University (2004) and Wharton School of Business (2005).
 He was conferred with an Honorary Doctorate Degree in Business Administration by the University of Nigeria Nsukka (UNN).

 Career in the private sector

 Early in his career, Emefiele lectured finance and insurance at the University of Nigeria Nsukka, and University of Port Harcourt, respectively.
 He also had a brief stint at Vodafone.

 Before moving to the Central Bank, he gained over eighteen years of banking experience.
-He served as chief executive officer and group managing director of Zenith Bank Plc.
-He served as deputy managing director of Zenith Bank Plc. from 2001.
-He served as executive director in charge of corporate banking, treasury, financial control and strategic planning of Zenith Bank Plc and served on the management team from its inception.
-He served as director at Zenith Bank Plc and Zenith Bank (Gambia) Limited.
-He served as director of ACCION Microfinance Bank Limited.
+He was chief executive officer and group managing director of Zenith Bank Plc.
+He was deputy managing director of Zenith Bank Plc. from 2001.
+He was executive director in charge of corporate banking, treasury, financial control and strategic planning of Zenith Bank Plc and was on the management team from its inception.
+He was director at Zenith Bank Plc and Zenith Bank (Gambia) Limited.
+He was director of ACCION Microfinance Bank Limited.